Women's soccer claim of unequal pay tossed, can argue travel - WHIZ News

 “Accordingly, plaintiffs cannot now retroactively deem their CBA worse than the MNT CBA by reference to what they would have made had they been paid under the MNT’s pay-to-play terms structure when they themselves rejected such a structure,” he said.

-Klausner left intact claims the USSF discriminated in its use of charter flights, hotel accommodations, medical support services and training support services.
+Klausner left intact claims the USSF discriminated in the money it spent on commercial airfare, hotel accommodations, and medical and training support services.

 A trial is scheduled for June 16 in federal court in Los Angeles.